 Could fentanyl cause other pregnancy complications?*

-Studies involving women who chronically use some opioids during their pregnancy have found an increased chance for smaller babies, as well as other adverse outcomes including poor growth of the baby, stillbirth, premature delivery, and c-section.
+Studies involving people who chronically use some opioids during their pregnancy have found an increased chance for smaller babies, as well as other adverse outcomes including stillbirth, birth before 37 weeks of pregnancy (preterm delivery), and fetal distress during labor.
 This is more commonly reported in those who were using heroin or who are using opioids in higher doses or for longer than recommended by their healthcare provider.
 Use of an opioid close to the time of delivery can result in withdrawal symptoms in the baby (see the section of this fact sheet on neonatal abstinence syndrome.)

 Will taking fentanyl during pregnancy affect my baby’s behavior or cause learning problems?*

 There are not enough studies on fentanyl to know whether there is a chance for long-term problems.
 Some studies on opioids as a general group have found more problems with learning and behavior in children exposed to opioids for a long period of time during pregnancy.
-It is hard to tell if this is due to the medication exposure or other factors such as use of tobacco, alcohol, and/or other substances that can increase the chances of these problems.
+It is hard to tell if this is due to the medication exposure or other factors that may increase the chances of these problems.
 Brief use of fentanyl during surgery or for post-surgical pain is not likely to cause learning or behavior problems.